• Skip to primary navigation

 Whipped Butter usually has less saturated fat than regular Butter, so it might be a better option.

-To sum up, both types of Butter enhance the flavor of our food.
+To sum up, both types of Butter improve the flavor of our food.

 Whipped Butter has fewer calories and less fat per serving.